Deep Azure

 Deep Azure is a 2005 play written by Chadwick Boseman, using lyrical verse.
-It tells the story of Azure, a young black woman with an eating disorder, in the wake of her fiancé's death through an act of black-on-black violence.
+It tells the story of Azure, a young black woman with an eating disorder, in the wake of her fiancé's death through an act of violence.

 Development

 The director Derrick Sanders met playwright Chadwick Boseman at Howard University in Washington, D.C., where they were involved in the Hip-hop theater movement.
 Sanders then co-founded the Congo Square Theatre Company in Chicago, while Boseman continued to write, direct, and teach theater in New York City.
 After Sanders saw a production of Boseman's play Hieroglyphic Graffiti they began discussing a commission for Boseman to write for Congo Square, with both drawing on William Shakespeare's lyricism and relationship between story and character as an influence, as well as their hip hop background.
 Boseman had studied Shakespeare while at Oxford University with the British American Drama Academy, and had wanted to "take urban prose and poetry and kind of lift it up like Shakespearean verse".
 He had also been friends with Prince Jones, a Howard student who was killed by a police officer in 2000, and wanted to depict a similar story.
 He combined the killing with a relationship drama, to focus on a woman with an eating disorder.
 Prince Jones is alluded to in the play when the deceased character Deep is referred to by saying: "This Prince left us dense and went home to God too soon."

 The play was first written by Boseman as a poem.
 Sanders commissioned it in 2004 as Congo Square's first production; he told The Guardian that Boseman intertwined ancestry and spiritual elements in the work, "not exactly magical realism but the spirits and the motivations for the characters are intertwined".
 Daniel Banks directed the play at the Folger Theatre in Washington, D.C., and said it "was written as a ritual of community healing."
 Boseman said at the time that it was "a fusion and progression of [his] previous plays", which he did not feel fit wholly in the Hip Hop theater genre.
 In 2008, Boseman turned his script into a screenplay, which Sanders later said Boseman always wanted to direct.